norveclibalikci/itucsdb1629/docs/developer/Uğur Uysal.rst

 Parts Implemented by Uğur Uysal
 ==============================

-Publicaiton table, author table and category table are crated by Ugur Uysal
+Publication table, author table and category table are crated by Ugur Uysal
 -----------------------------------------------------------------------

 .. code-block:: python